PhenomDevel/BlizzHUDTweaks/README.md

 # Performance
 Even though the add-on has to check more or less in a set interval, it is very performant.
 It only uses memory if there are fades being performed and checks in a smart way if there is something to render.
 If you have any trouble, you can manually set the interval which is used for the fading checks.

+# Help
+## Discord
+If you have any question and want fast answers, please check the [Discord](https://discord.gg/4fSVKCVJWy).
+I made it for another add-on, but there is a sub category to ask your questions.
+The link should already point to the corresponding channel.

-# FAQ
+## FAQ
-## Frame not showing even though it should
+### Frame not showing even though it should
 Please ensure you have enabled the wanted option for the given action bar or frame.
 Also, make sure you haven't set the `Bar Visible` option in the Blizzard Edit Mode to something else than `Always visible`
 - If set to `Out of Combat` you might be missing the frame or can't mouseover it since the blizzard option overwrites everything else

-## Frame fading out when fade delay is set
+### Frame fading out when fade delay is set
 Usually this only happens when you mouseover a frame.
 Mouseover overwrites the fade animation, which has a set delay and will not maintain the delay after you leave the frame.

-## Fading is setup but nothing happens
+### Fading is setup but nothing happens
 Make sure you have `Enabled` the fading for the given frame

-## I have setup the position of class resources but it won't move
+### I have setup the position of class resources but it won't move
 Make sure you have set atleast the `anchor` and either `xOffset` or `yOffset` since any combination is needed to actually move the resource frame.

-# Known Issues
+## Known Issues
 - When reloading the UI while having a target the alpha will only applied once the target changes